J4keF/J4keF/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Computer Science student at McGill University.
-I love tackling challenging <br> software projects and creating programs from the ground up, with real applications.
+I'm a Computer Science student at McGill University and a software developer.
+I love tackling challenging <br> software projects and creating programs from the ground up, with real-world applications.

 ---